May 11, 2023

 Individuals unable to work due to illness may qualify for Illness Benefit provided they:

-• Have sufficient Pay Related Social Insurance (PRSI) contributions under class A, E, P, or H. Find out more about the paid contributions required for illness benefit.
+Have sufficient Pay Related Social Insurance (PRSI) contributions under class A, E, P, or H.

 They also need to be certified as medically unfit for work by a general practitioner (GP) and must apply within a six-week period of falling ill.

-If you have a medical certificate from your doctor recommending self-isolation, you can apply for Illness Benefit.
+If your employees have a medical certificate from their doctor recommending self-isolation, they can apply for Illness Benefit.

-Depending on how long you're ill, you can receive Illness Benefit for a maximum of 1 or 2 years or a lesser period.
+Depending on the length of your employee's sickness, they can receive Illness Benefit for a maximum of 1 or 2 years or a lesser period.

-• 2-year period /624 payment days: You'll need a minimum of 260 weeks of PRSI contributions paid since you first started work OR
+2-year period /624 payment days: Employees need a minimum of 260 weeks of PRSI contributions paid since they first started work OR

-• 12-month period /312 payment days: You must have paid 104 to 259 weeks of social insurance contributions since you first started working.
+12-month period /312 payment days: Employees must have paid 104 to 259 weeks of social insurance contributions since they first started working.

-If you make a second claim for Illness Benefit within 26 weeks of the first claim, it will be treated as one claim.
+If they make a second claim for Illness Benefit within 26 weeks of the first claim, it will be treated as one claim.

-You'll need at least 13 PRSI contributions before you can claim for Illness Benefit again, in addition to meeting the other qualifying criteria.
+Employees will need at least 13 PRSI contributions before they can claim Illness Benefit again, in addition to meeting the other qualifying criteria.

-• Your additional PRSI contributions have increased your total to 260 contributions.
-For instance, say you had 200 contributions when your Illness Benefit expired; you could requalify by working and paying 60 contributions.
+Their additional PRSI contributions have increased their total to 260 contributions.
+For instance, say an employee had 200 contributions when their Illness Benefit expired; they could requalify by working and paying 60 contributions.

 What's more?

-A review of your Illness Benefit claim will take place occasionally to ensure continued payment.
-You'll have to attend an assessment conducted by a medical assessor — a doctor from the DSP.
+A review of the employee’s Illness Benefit claim will take place occasionally to ensure continued payment.
+They'll also have to attend an assessment conducted by a medical assessor — a doctor from the DSP.

-The DSP will contact you when your payment is due to stop.
-They'll advise you of your next steps, like applying for:
+The DSP will contact the employee when their payment is due to stop.
+They'll advise them of the next steps, like applying for:

-• Invalidity Pension: If you are ill, permanently incapable of work, and meet the PRSI requirements.
+Invalidity Pension: If an employee is ill, permanently incapable of work, and meets the PRSI requirements.

-• Disability Allowance: You may be able to claim this disablement benefit if you have a disability that's likely to last for one year or longer.
+Disability Allowance: Employees may be able to claim this disablement benefit if they have a disability that's likely to last for one year or longer.

-• Partial Capacity Benefit: This social welfare scheme lets you return to work or self-employment at a reduced capacity provided you’re in receipt of Illness Benefit (for at least 6 months) or Invalidity Pension.
+Partial Capacity Benefit: This social welfare scheme lets employees return to work or self-employment at a reduced capacity provided they receive the Illness Benefit (for at least 6 months) or Invalidity Pension.

-• Supplementary Welfare Allowance: If you don't qualify for any other payments and your income isn't enough to meet your living expenses.
+Supplementary Welfare Allowance: If employees don't qualify for any other payments and their income isn't enough to meet their living expenses.

-• Irish State Pension: You have automatic entitlement if you turn 66.
-You must apply three months before your 66th birthday.
+Irish State Pension: Employees have automatic entitlement if they turn 66.
+They must apply three months before their 66th birthday.

-• Complete the Illness Benefit form (IB1 claim form) and get a Certificate of Incapacity For Work from your doctor.
-Your GP may submit your medical certificate online.
+Complete the Illness Benefit Form (IB1 claim form) and get a Certificate of Incapacity For Work from their doctor.
+Their GP may submit the medical certificate online.

-If you've been admitted to the hospital, ask a hospital doctor for a pro forma letter to give your GP, who will supply you with an IB1 form and medical certificate (Certificate of Incapacity For Work) free of charge.
+If the employee has been admitted to the hospital, they can ask a hospital doctor for a pro forma letter to give to their GP, who will supply them with an IB1 form and medical certificate (Certificate of Incapacity For Work) free of charge.

-If you're still hospitalised, a family member can take the pro forma letter to the doctor on your behalf.
+If they're still hospitalised, a family member can take the pro forma letter to the doctor on the employee’s behalf.

-Apply for Illness Benefit within six weeks of becoming ill.
-If you don't, you may lose some of your payment.
-Your payment may be backdated if you have a valid reason for the late application.
+Note: Your employees must apply for Illness Benefit within six weeks of becoming ill.
+If they don't, they may lose some of their payment.
+However, their payment can be backdated if they have a valid reason for the late application.

 Illness Benefit is a social welfare benefit in Ireland for individuals who meet the qualifying conditions.
 It provides basic financial support during times of ill health.

-But as an employer, if you want to provide your team with additional benefits to support them when they need it the most, then Kota can help.
+But as an employer, if you want to offer your employees more comprehensive health coverage, Kota can help.

 Article written by